djspiewak/shims/README.md

 ```

 At present, the upstream dependencies of *shims-cats* and *shims-scalaz* are cats-0.1 and scalaz-7.2.0, respectively.

-It *is* our plan to publish shims to sonatype in the near future, to avoid even more resolver issues for everyone.
-This hasn't been done yet because I'm in a hurry.

 The current version of shims is **0.1**: